memyselfandhai/assignment_knights_travails_js/warmup.md

 Searching the same tree using BFS.
 Searching a graph (represented however you feel most comfortable -- Edge List, Adjacency List or Adjacency Matrix) using DFS.
 Searching the same graph using BFS.

+1. deposit
+2. pop, evaluate, mark as VISITED
+3. add children if any to stack